-Reviewing the Committee's Jurisdictional Status
+Reviewing the Committee's Filing Jurisdiction Status

-Regulation 18227.5 was adopted with the intent that many general purpose committees will default to a state committee.
-This was because the Commission favored more electronic disclosure at the state level.
-However, a general purpose committee that makes expenditures in both state and local elections is required to periodically review its contributions and independent expenditures made to support or oppose candidates and measures.
+The Commission favors more electronic disclosure at the state level, so many general purpose committees will default to state committees.
+But, a general purpose committee that makes expenditures in both state and local elections is required to periodically review its contributions and independent expenditures made to support or oppose candidates and measures.